thenuwij/UniVise/README.md

 The broader platform was built in collaboration with a parallel Honours thesis by [David Choi](https://github.com/dchoi03), which focused on AI-powered university guidance for high school students.
 Together, the system supports both prospective and current university students through separate advisory pathways.

-The platform consolidates fragmented university information — program handbooks, course rules, specialisation requirements, and industry signals — into a single decision-support experience.
+The platform consolidates fragmented university information including program handbooks, course rules, specialisation requirements, and industry signals into a single decision-support experience.
 Students can explore structured roadmaps, visualise prerequisite constraints, compare programs, and receive recommendations for program transfers based on completed coursework.

 UniVise is built as a full-stack system with a modern React frontend, a FastAPI backend, and a Supabase (PostgreSQL) database.
 It integrates a multi-provider LLM reasoning layer across Anthropic and OpenAI APIs, with model selection optimised per task for quality and cost.
 The platform optionally integrates live job market listings via SerpAPI to connect academic planning with real-world role demand.